 Visitor Capacity on Federally Managed Lands and Waters: A Position Paper to Guide Policy compliments the previous position paper by providing specific recommendations for interpreting the concept of capacity and associated legal requirements for wild and scenic rivers, national historic and scenic trails, and in units of the National Park Service.

-Visitor Use Management on Public Lands and Waters: A Position Paper to Guide Policy can be found here (council position paper, Visitor Use Management).
+Visitor Use Management on Federally Managed Lands and Waters: A Position Paper to Guide Policy can be found here (council position paper, Visitor Use Management).

 Visitor Capacity on Federally Managed Lands and Waters: A Position Paper to Guide Policy can be found here (council position paper, Visitor Capacity).